Powerlearnproject/se-day1-assignment-TINEXRICHEAE/README.md

 Software engineering ensures creation of reliable, secure and innovative software solutions to real life problems, for example booking a flight via an online application without having to first travel to the airport and back.

 Identify and describe at least three key milestones in the evolution of software engineering.
-i) Development of programming languages in 1950s and 1960s, such as Fortan in 1957, COBOL in 1959, then C in 1972. these high level programming languages made it possible for programmers to write more complex and abstract code more easily than it was with machine or assembly languages. ii) Establishment of software engineering as a discipline in 1960s, with the 1968 NATO conference on software engineering, making the concept formal with establishment of structured approaches, design principles and process methodologies, meant to address the software crisis where large software projects were often delivered late, over budget, even with multiple defects. iii) Introduction of agile methodologies in 2000s, such as Scrum and Extreme Programming, which focused on iterative development, continuous feedback, and adptability, thus promoting customer involvement, flexibility and collaborating, leading to faster delivery of software and better alignment with user needs as opposed to the previously linear and rigid sequence of phases.
+Development of programming languages in 1950s and 1960s, such as Fortan in 1957, COBOL in 1959, then C in 1972. these high level programming languages made it possible for programmers to write more complex and abstract code more easily than it was with machine or assembly languages.
+Establishment of software engineering as a discipline in 1960s, with the 1968 NATO conference on software engineering, making the concept formal with establishment of structured approaches, design principles and process methodologies, meant to address the software crisis where large software projects were often delivered late, over budget, even with multiple defects.
+Introduction of agile methodologies in 2000s, such as Scrum and Extreme Programming, which focused on iterative development, continuous feedback, and adptability, thus promoting customer involvement, flexibility and collaborating, leading to faster delivery of software and better alignment with user needs as opposed to the previously linear and rigid sequence of phases.

 List and briefly explain the phases of the Software Development Life Cycle.
-i) Requiremenet gathering and documentation, involves taking note of user specific needs to be accomplished by the requied software system. ii) Design, involves generating visual representations of the expecteed architecture and components of the system in form of wireframes, mockups and prototype. iii) Implementation, involves putting the design in to real code in development environment, to generate the intended functions inferred by the designs.
-Here security elements can be instilled with respect to the principles of best practice. iv) Testing, involves running the finished software in a controlled environment while monitoring its perfomance, a process meant to validate the system funtionality and catch any bugs or issues before fowarding it to the production environment.
+Requiremenet gathering and documentation, involves taking note of user specific needs to be accomplished by the requied software system.
+Design, involves generating visual representations of the expecteed architecture and components of the system in form of wireframes, mockups and prototype.
+Implementation, involves putting the design in to real code in development environment, to generate the intended functions inferred by the designs.
+Here security elements can be instilled with respect to the principles of best practice.
+Testing, involves running the finished software in a controlled environment while monitoring its perfomance, a process meant to validate the system funtionality and catch any bugs or issues before fowarding it to the production environment.
-v) Deployment, involves lauching the refined version of the software in to production environment as intended by th project ojectives, to operate towards achieving user goals. vi) Maintenance, involves continuous monitoring and making necessary adjustment to the running software system, by making updates to fix bugs or add features, meant to improve performance.
+Deployment, involves lauching the refined version of the software in to production environment as intended by th project ojectives, to operate towards achieving user goals.
+Maintenance, involves continuous monitoring and making necessary adjustment to the running software system, by making updates to fix bugs or add features, meant to improve performance.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
 Waterfall and agile denote well renown approaches to the software development cycle, with both focusing on managing the process effectively to completion with specified user needs well met.